ksungkeun84/saga/README.md

 python seed_tool_data.py
 ```

-This will use data from `experiments/data` to seed tool-related data for each user
+This will use data from `experiments/data` to seed tool-related data for each user.
+Some of this seed data is based on the profiles used in the paper [Firewalls to Secure Dynamic LLM Agentic Networks](https://github.com/microsoft/Firewalled-Agentic-Networks), and is purely synthetic.

 ### Running tasks